NYSTRS administers a defined benefit plan providing members pension security.

 NYSTRS is one of the most secure and well-funded public pension plans in the country.
 Learn more about the System's investments, finances and member statistics on the NYSTRS by the Numbers and infographics pages and in our annual financial reports.

-We serve more than 259,000 active members and nearly 176,000 retirees and beneficiaries.
-As of June 30, 2021, NYSTRS paid more than $7.7 billion in annual benefit payments, over 80% of which was distributed to New York residents.
+We serve more than 263,000 active members and nearly 179,000 retirees and beneficiaries.
+As of June 30, 2022, NYSTRS paid approximately $8.0 billion in annual benefit payments, over 80% of which was distributed to New York residents.

 Membership in NYSTRS is mandatory for all full-time teachers, teaching assistants, guidance counselors and administrators employed in New York State public schools (excluding New York City), Boards of Cooperative Educational Services (BOCES), and eligible charter schools that opted to participate as an employer in NYSTRS.